App-vNext/Polly/README.md

 policyResult.Result - if executing a func, the result if the call succeeded or the type's default value */
 ```

+# Thread safety

+The existing policies (retry and circuit-breaker) are fully thread-safe, and the intention is that the forthcoming wider resilience policies will be thread-safe too.

+While the internal operation of the policy is thread-safe, but this does not magically make delegates you execute through the policy thread-safe: if delegates you execute through the policy are not thread-safe, they remain not thread-safe.

 # Asynchronous Support (.NET 4.5, PCL and .NET4.0)